 Much of Joel’s experience and training pointed toward mission service.
 “I am sure that God has called me to build his kingdom with the mind of a missional leader,” he says.

-Joel is married to Carmen Julia Hortiales and the couple has three children, Alicia, born in 2007, Carmen Julia, born in 2009, and Joel David, born in 2011.
+Joel is married to Carmen Julia Hortiales and the couple has three children, Alicia, Carmen, and Joel.